Ryan Taylor, PhD

 Dr. Ryan Taylor received his MA in Environmental Studies from UIS in 1998 before earning a PhD from Oregon State.
 Now a professor at Purchase College, Dr. Taylor applies both social and natural science research methods to his public policy studies.
 He has enjoyed a successful career as an environmental planner, policy-maker, and manager for every level of government.
 This allows him to bring real-world experiences to the classroom, exposing his students to practical challenges they will face as they pursue their environmental careers.
 Visit his website for more information: http://openscholar.purchase.edu/ryan_taylor/home

-Marc Miller, MA, has been appointed as the Director of the Illinois Department of Natural Resources.
+Marc Miller is the Director of the Illinois Department of Natural Resources.
 Director Miller has been a policy advisor for Governor Quinn since 2004, and has extensive involvement with conservation programs throughout the state.
 He has served as the Lieutenant Governor’s liaison the Illinois Rivers Coordinating Council, has worked on watershed projects in cooperation with the U.S. Fish and Wildlife Service, and was the watershed organizer for the Prairie Rivers Network from 1999-2004.

 Mark Danenhauer, a 2005 graduate, received a Special Merit award for his thesis entitled ”Determining the Optimal Degree of Local Involvement in the Management of a National Park”.
 Before coming to UIS, Mark spent two years as a Peace Corps volunteer in Madagascar.
 He was awarded the Environmental Studies Alumni Award in 2004 in recognition of his exemplary dedication to environmental issues and demonstrated involvement in environmental projects.
 He is currently employed with the Utah Rivers Council.